Djibril Cissé: Liverpool

-At Liverpool, Cissé scored 5 goals in 24 first-team games in all competitions for Liverpool in the 2004–05 season.
+At Liverpool, Cissé scored five goals in 24 first-team games in all competitions for Liverpool in the 2004–05 season.
 He had only played 19 games for Liverpool when a freak accident occurred while playing against Blackburn Rovers on 30 October 2004.
 While Cissé and Blackburn's Jay McEveley were challenging for the ball, Cissé's boot got caught in the turf and his leg snapped.
 This resulted in a broken tibia and fibula, and physio Daryl Martin said "It could take six to nine months for a recovery and the absolute worst-case scenario is 18 months..."
-Cissé later revealed that had it not been for prompt attention from the trainers at the stadium, he would probably have lost the leg below the knee.
+Cissé later stated that had it not been for prompt attention from the trainers at the stadium, he could have lost the leg below the knee.
 He had pins inserted in the leg, and was expected to be out of action for the rest of the 2004–05 season.

 However, in an unexpected return, Cissé was able to come on as a 75th-minute substitute in the second leg of Liverpool's Champions League quarter-final tie with Juventus on 13 April 2005.
 He went on to score both Liverpool goals in their last Premiership match of the season, a 2–1 win over Aston Villa and also converted a penalty in Liverpool's penalty shootout win over AC Milan in the Champions League final.
 During the 2005–06 season, Liverpool manager Rafael Benítez deployed Cissé on the right wing on numerous occasions.
 While his pace made him well suited to such a role, it was doubtful whether he would be happy to continue in this role rather than in his preferred position as striker.
 He scored two goals as Liverpool won the 2005 UEFA Super Cup.
 Cissé also scored Liverpool's opening goal in the 2006 FA Cup Final with a sliding shot past West Ham United keeper Shaka Hislop.
 Liverpool went on to win 3–1 on penalties.
 He ended the 2005–06 season with 19 goals in all competitions.